 My visit in Dubai was nothing else than a coincidence.
-I aimed to travel to Sri Lanka in January 2020 and it turned out that the cheapest flight to Colombo is from Warsaw with Emirates, via a layover in Dubai on New Year’s Eve.
+I wanted to go to Sri Lanka in January 2020 and it turned out that the cheapest flight to Colombo is from Warsaw with Emirates, via a layover in Dubai on New Year’s Eve.
 So Dubai was just a stopover before my final travel destination.
 Nevertheless, the idea of watching the pyrotechnic show at the Burj Khalifa seemed very exciting.
-Was it worth to spend New Year’s Eve in the most luxurious city in the world?
+New Year’s Eve in the most luxurious city in the world?
 Why not!
 It didn’t take me too long to make the decision, and book this flight.

 HOW TO PLAN NEW YEAR’S EVE IN DUBAI?

-I arrived in Dubai exactly at 9:40 pm on New Year’s Eve, which is only two hours before midnight.
+I arrived in Dubai at 9:40 pm on New Year’s Eve, which is only two hours before midnight.
 The journey from the airport to the Burj Khalifa is not too long.
-Metro will take you there within 30 minutes.
-So as you can see it was feasible to get to the Burj Khalifa before midnight, however, it was a bit risky too.
+Metro will take you there in 30 minutes.
+So despite the late arrival, it was still feasible to get to the Burj Khalifa on time.
+I can’t say that there was no risk involved.
 If my flight was delayed, I would definitely miss out on the pyrotechnic show, the main attraction of the night.
 Luckily, it all went to plan.
-The plane from Warsaw set off on time and landed in Dubai ahead of schedule.
-Couldn’t be better!
+The plane from Warsaw took off on time and landed in Dubai ahead of schedule.

-An 18-hour layover in Dubai may seem not an ideal option but I gave it a go even twice, flying out of Warsaw to Colombo and going back too.
-Thanks to that I spent two days in Dubai and saw the most famous tourist attractions.
-I also made it to Sri Lanka in one piece and discovered the island step-by-step as included in this 3 week Sri Lanka itinerary.
-It’s worth to say that if you’re connecting in Dubai between Emirates flights for less than 24 hours, your luggage will not be available to collect.
-So pack your hand luggage wisely!
+An 18-hour layover in Dubai may not seem ideal, but I gave it a go anyway, even twice, flying out of Warsaw to Colombo and going back too.
+Thanks to that I spent two days in Dubai and saw the city’s most famous tourist attractions.
+I also made it to Sri Lanka in one piece and visited many incredibly beautiful places as included in this 3 week Sri Lanka itinerary.
+It’s worth to say that if you’re connecting in Dubai between Emirates flights for less than 24 hours, your check-in luggage will not be available to collect.

-Be sure to check if you are eligible for visa upon arrival, and how long can you stay in the United Arabic Emirates.
-For example, Polish citizens can easily get a 90-day visa upon arrival at Dubai airport, free of charge.
+Make sure to check if you are eligible for visa upon arrival, and how long can you stay in the United Arabic Emirates.
+For example, Polish citizens can easily get a 90-day visa upon arrival at Dubai airport, and it’s free of charge.
 No advance visa arrangements are required.
-Dubai airport is quite huge but surprisingly, it was empty on New Year’s Eve.
-There was no line to passport control and the process went very smoothly.
-Another thing is that your passport must be valid for no less than 6 months before getting on board.
+Dubai airport is massive, but surprisingly, it was empty on New Year’s Eve.
+There was no line to passport control and the entire process went very smoothly.
+Just a friendly reminder!
+Your passport must be valid for no less than 6 months before boarding the plane.

 The best way to get to the Burj Khalifa from the airport is to take the red metro line (towards UAE Exchange).
-It’s only 10 metro stops and 30 minutes in total.
-As New Year’s Eve in Dubai is a massive venture, there are always some changes in public transport timings.
-It’s recommended to check the online announcements regularly.
+It’s only 10 metro stops.
+As New Year’s Eve in Dubai is a huge venture, there are always some public transport service changes.
+I would recommend to check the online announcements regularly.
 In 2019, the adjusted traffic plans for New Year’s Eve were revealed only a week before the actual date.
 Good news is the changes are pretty much the same every year.
 So you will know what to expect (more or less).

-One of the most significant changes was the closure of Burj Khalifa metro station from 10:00 pm on New Year’s Eve to 6:00 am the following day.
-In such case, you can get off the train one station earlier, at Financial Centre and take a 20-minute walk to the Burj Khalifa.
-Shockingly, a taxi ride from the airport to the Burj Khalifa is also an option, but it may take you even more time than a metro ride.
-The ticket fare for Dubai metro for an adult from the airport to the Burj Khalifa is 4,20 AED.
-To compare, the taxi ride will cost you around 50 AED.
+One of the most significant changes in 2019 was the closure of Burj Khalifa metro station from 10:00 pm on New Year’s Eve to 6:00 am on the following day.
+In such case, get off the train one station earlier, at Financial Centre and take a 20-minute walk to the Burj Khalifa.
+Taxi ride from the airport to the Burj Khalifa is also an option, but it may take you even longer than a metro ride.
+The ticket fare for Dubai metro for an adult from the airport to the Burj Khalifa is AED 4,20.
+To compare, the taxi ride will cost you around AED 50.

-The other important change was regarding the metro operating timings at night.
-Usually, Dubai metro is not open 24 hours.
-On New Year’s Eve, it exceptionally runs all night long.
-Unfortunately, it wasn’t easy to catch a metro and get back to the hotel that night.
-Shortly after the pyrotechnic show at the Burj Khalifa ended, thousands of people were heading to the nearest metro stations.
-They were all packed for quite a while.
+The other important change was regarding the metro operating times.
+Most of the year, Dubai metro is not open 24 hours.
+On New Year’s Eve, it exceptionally runs all night long, which is great, but it wasn’t easy to get back to the hotel anyway.
+Shortly after the pyrotechnic show at the Burj Khalifa, thousands of people went to the nearest metro stations, and they were packed for quite a while.
 I remember waiting in the line for at least an hour before I entered the station and caught the train.
 A little bit of patience is needed.

 Dubai hosts one of the greatest New Year’s Eve celebrations in the world.
-The most spectacular pyrotechnic show is held at the footsteps of the Burj Khalifa, at the Dubai Fountain.
+The most spectacular pyrotechnic show is held at the footsteps of the Burj Khalifa, at the Dubai Fountain to be exact.
 Eye-catching animations are displayed on the world’s tallest building at the same time too.
-To top it all off, there some other places where you can watch the New Year’s Eve fireworks show in Dubai.
+To top it all off, there are some other places where you can watch the fireworks show on New Year’s Eve in Dubai.
 These are Burj Al Arab, Dubai Frame and Atlantis hotel.
-I won’t be surprised if there are even more pyrotechnic shows organized next year!
+I’m not going to be surprised if there are even more places announced next year.

-You don’t have to be super close to the Burj Khalifa to actually watch the main pyrotechnic show.
-As I had a limited time to get to the Burj Khalifa, I preferred to find a convenient place a bit further from the building rather than get stuck somewhere in the crowd, not being sure if I find a good spot or not.
-The key thing here is to find a place where you can see the entire structure of the Burj Khalifa.
-If you wish to watch the full performance, the fireworks show and animations, you must get to the Dubai Fountain before midnight.
+You don’t have to stand super close to the Burj Khalifa to watch the main pyrotechnic show.
+As I had a limited time to get there, I preferred finding a good spot a bit further from the building rather than getting stuck somewhere in the crowd, with poor visibility, and no chances to change my location.
+Finding a place where you can see the entire structure of the Burj Khalifa is key.
+However, if you wish to watch the full performance, the fireworks show and animations, make sure to get to the Dubai Fountain before midnight.